maggieNeedsZzz/block-game-ai/README.md

 The bigger and emptier the board, the larger the action tree.
 If there are many possible plays, the search space grows exponentially.
 To handle this, I made the AI play randomly when the board had many open squares.
 However, this could also be improved by:

-- Implementing a search time lime;
+- Implementing a search time limit;
 - Implementing parallel tree search.